 State of Being

 How do you document people who do not officially exist?
-That was the challenge I faced when the Rijksmuseum asked me to photograph statelessness for this year’s Document Nederland, an annual exhibition that focuses on a topical societal phenomenon.
+That was the challenge I faced when the Rijksmuseum asked me in 2017 to photograph statelessness for Document Nederland, an annual exhibition that focuses on a topical societal phenomenon.

 “A person without papers is not a person,” said Ali - an undocumented immigrant who can not prove his identity - the first time we spoke.
 During the course of the project, I met people who had become stateless at some point in their lives and those who were born stateless in the Netherlands.